 I am convinced that with a “guided” common sense approach you could easily change your lifestyle.
 I will help you to develop and automate tiny, smart habits to work towards a healthier lifestyle.

-The sad truth is once you are prepared to switch to a healthier, clean eating lifestyle you might encounter some unexpected hurdles.
+The sad truth is once you are prepared to switch to nutrient-dense, whole foods you might encounter some unexpected hurdles.

 Too extreme of an approach